mifi555/mini-minecraft/README.md

 _FOG_
 - Created a fog around the player position by adding a handle to represent player position in the Shaderprogam and interpolated block color with fog color determined by the distance of the object from the player, creating a fog effect that intensifies with distance.
+- Fog can be disabled: uncomment NO_FOG and comment out FOG in lambert.frag

 _DIFFICULTIES_: synchronizing day/night cycle with the sun's rotation.
 Fixed by passing real change in time into the sky shader.